mmry3/livestream-Record-w.tv/README.md

 )
 ```

-Can change interval check, in seconds
+Can change interval check, in seconds.
 ```
 CHECK_INTERVAL=8
 ```